|Study location||Estonia, Tallinn|

 The entry qualification documents are accepted in the following languages: English / Estonian.

 All academic documents (diploma, transcript) need to be certified by a public notary or issuing university.
-If the document is not in English or Estonian it also needs to be officially translated.
+If the document is not in English or Estonian, an official translation is required.

 All required documents must be uploaded with the application by the application deadline.
 Please do not send your documents by post until you have personally been asked to do so.
 Please also read the country-specific requirements (www.tlu.ee/en/country-specific-requirements).
 There may be specific requirements for which documents need to be uploaded.